-The Dashboard plugin provides a real-time overview of your Vehicle Tracker application.
-You can see the number of vehicles idling, total distance traveled, time on-site, or any other key data.
+The Dashboard plugin provides a real-time overview of your application.
+You can see the number of vehicles idling, total distance traveled, time on site, or any other key data.
 It gives you better overall control of your fleet and easier management of fleet operations.
-You can customize the Dashboard by role, so each employee has exactly what they need.
+You can customize the dashboard by role, so each employee has exactly what they need.
 Dashboards are available in the desktop interface and our mobile application, which enables you to be constantly updated, even when you are on the go!

 2. Find and install the Dashboard plugin.

 3. Enable the Dashboard plugin for the desired application by going to Applications > (Select the application) > Privileges and Features > Plugins > and enable the Dashboard privileges.

 4. Log in to your application to start the setup process.

 1. Go to menu Window > Dashboard.
 This will bring up the dashboard panel, which you can re-arrange on the screen.